 Lani Muelrath, MA, an award-winning teacher, best-selling author, and popular speaker well known for her expertise in mindful, plant-based, active living - a message she carries to people around the country through her books, talks, and television appearances.

 Lani is the author of The Plant-Based Journey: A Step-by-Step Guide to Transition to a Healthy Lifestyle and Achieving Your Ideal Weight (VegNews Magazine Top Media Pick 2015) and Fit Quickies: 5-Minute Workouts (2013).
 She has been featured on ABC-TV and CBS-TV; in Prevention magazine, USA Today, and The Saturday Evening Post.

 Lani is a Plant-Based Nutrition Certificate Graduate as well as a Mindfulness Meditation Teacher, with Specialty Certifications in Body-Mind Therapies, Behavior Change, and Advanced Fitness Nutrition.
 She is associate faculty in Health at Butte College, where her book has been adopted as required text.
 Lani is currently working on her next book on vegan living and mindfulness coming out in 2017.

 Make healthy food taste like dessert & load up on nutrients easily with our 100% FREE Smoothie E-Book.

-If you loved our site and would like to support us and help us keep this website going, you can do so by purchasing through our links.
+This page contains affiliate links.
+If you loved our site and would like to support us, you can do so by purchasing through our links.
 We receive a small commission at no extra charge for you.
-(Last update on 2017-06-28 / Affiliate links / Images from Amazon Product Advertising API)
+(Last update on 2017-08-17 / Affiliate links / Images from Amazon Product Advertising API)